bartmika/drf-tutorials-bartmika/Lesson_X1.md

-# How to Upload a Base64 File into Django REST Framework
+# How to Upload a Base64 File using Django REST Framework

 The purpose of this lesson is to show you how to upload files and submit data.